dpi-tta-lessons/ruby-why/content.md

 - Marketplaces
 - and more

 Ruby is a great language to bridge that gap.
-With Ruby (and Rails), you can:

-- Store and retrieve data from databases
-- Build user accounts, payment systems, and interactive features
-- Create full-featured software, not just pretty pages
+With Ruby (and Rails), you can create full-featured software, not just pretty pages

 ## 2. Learn the whole stack